swanss/peptide_design/README.md

 Finds overlaps between all pairs of seeds.

-`2_findOverlaps/run_findoverlaps.sh`
+`2_findOverlaps/run_findoverlaps_singlenode.sh`

 Depending on the number of seeds, finding overlaps can be slow.
-Options are provided to distribute the work via job arrays.
+A second example script, `run_findoverlaps_array.sh` shows how to submit the job as an array to distribute the work over multiple processes.

 ### buildSeedGraph